Lumi-supercomputer/lumi-self-learning/content/19b-object-storage-lumio.md

 # Using LUMI-O object storage

-All your data doesn't fit to the filesystem on LUMI?
-You don't actively need it, but would like to keep it somewhere close and easy to access?
-Or you would like to have a backup of the data that you have in the file system of LUMI in your /project or /scratch folders that would be also accessible during (most of) the LUMI maintenance breaks?
-Are you looking for a way to share data from your project to others, either to a specific audience via a link or managing the access rights, or publicly to anyone who knows where to look for it?
-The answer to all these questions/needs is LUMI-O!

 LUMI-O is a S3 compatible object storage, based on Ceph Reef (v18.2.2).

+If you answer 'yes' to some of these questions, using LUMI-O might be a good option for you:
+  - All your data doesn't fit to the filesystem on LUMI.
+You don't actively need the data, but would like to keep it somewhere close and easy to access
+  - You would like to have a backup of your data somewhere separate than in the file system of LUMI
+  - You would like to have your data somewhere accessible during (most of) the LUMI maintenance breaks
+  - You are looking for a way to share data outside your project, but still keep the access private, and only give access to the selected people
+  - You would like to share a public link to your data to anyone who has the link

 Some features of LUMI-O:
 - Space for 150 TB of your project data
 - Separate from the Lustre filesystem of LUMI, with a fast connection for data transfer between LUMI filesystem and LUMI-O
-- The available storage space in LUMI-O can also be used as an easily reachable location to backup your data that you have on LUMI
 - Accessible also without connecting to LUMI - in most cases available also during service breaks of LUMI
-- Can be used to share data outside your project (publicly or privately)
 - Data lifetime in LUMI-O is the same as your project lifetime

 Guide for LUMI-O in the LUMI documentation: https://docs.lumi-supercomputer.eu/storage/lumio/